-Unwanted physical contact between married couples and domestic partners may be a crime and will be vigorously prosecuted.
+Unwanted physical contact between a husband and a wife may be a crime and will be vigorously prosecuted.
 Failure to obey this order may result in the issuance of a restraining order or contempt proceedings.
 Contempt of court is punishable by a jail sentence.